1960 Uber Cup: Knockout stage

+The United States team, winners of the 1960 Uber Cup.

 The following four teams, shown by region, qualified for the 1960 Uber Cup.
 In the first round, New Zealand narrowly defeated Canada 4–3 while Denmark defeated India 6–1.
 Denmark then defeated New Zealand 7–0.
 The United States and Denmark once again clashed in the final.
 7 matches were played: 3 singles and 4 doubles (2 doubles, then reversed).
 The United States retained the Uber Cup after defeating the Denmark 5-2.